Rigidity Conjectures

-Although important from a set-theoretical point of view, the study of when automorphisms of coronas are topologically trivial automorphisms cannot be considered satisfactory from an algebraic point of view.
+Although important from a set-theoretical point of view, the study of when automorphisms of coronas are topologically trivial is not satisfactory from an algebraist' point of view.
 Since there are coronas admitting in $\ZFC$ outer automorphisms (any outer automorphism of the Cuntz algebra $\mathcal O_2$ induces an outer automorphism of $\mathcal Q(c_0(\mathcal O_2))$), and automorphisms of $\mathcal Q(H)$ that do not admit a lift $\mathcal B(H)\to\mathcal B(H)$ that is a $^*$-homomorphism (consider an inner automorphism implement by a unitary of nonzero Fredholm index), the proper notion of algebraically trivial isomorphism between coronas has to be looser than `being inner' and than `admitting a lifting that is a $^*$-homomorphism'.
 An algebraic notion of triviality which works for all coronas of separable $\Cstar$-algebras was not given before.
 We get inspiration from the abelian setting.

 If $A=C_0(X)$ for a locally compact space $X$, then $\mathcal M(A)=C_b(X)=C(\beta X)$ and $\mathcal Q(A)=C(X^*)$ where $X^*=\beta X\setminus X$. ($\beta X$ is the \v{C}ech-Stone compactification of $X$).
 By Gelfand's duality, automorphisms of abelian coronas correspond to homeomorphisms of \v{C}ech-Stone remainders.
 Fix locally compact second countable spaces $X$ and $Y$.
 Following \cite{Farah-Shelah.RCQ}, a homeomorphism $\phi\colon X^*\to Y^*$ is trivial\footnote{In \cite{Farah-Shelah.RCQ} these were defined as, simply, trivial.} if there are compact sets $K_X\subseteq X$ and $K_Y\subseteq Y$ and a homeomorphism $\Phi\colon X\setminus K_X\to Y\setminus K_Y$ such that $\beta\Phi=\phi$ on $X^*$.